kelshuka/SQLZoo_Exercises/README.md

 # SQLZoo_Exercises

-This contains some answers to quiz from
+This contains some answers to quiz from SQL Zoo.